What Is a Savings Calculator?

 Does Compounding Frequency Really Matter?

-Yes — but less than most people think.
-More frequent compounding does increase your return, but the difference between monthly and daily is small compared to the impact of rate or contribution changes.
+Yes — but less than most people expect.
+More frequent compounding increases returns, but the difference between monthly and daily is small compared to the impact of rate or contribution changes:

 |---|---|---|